alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/web-api/http-repl.md

 ### <a name="options"></a>Seçenekler

-`get` Komutu için aşağıdaki seçenekler kullanılabilir:
+Komutu için aşağıdaki seçenekler kullanılabilir `get` :

 [!INCLUDE [standard CLI options](~/includes/http-repl/standard-options.md)]